aardvark-platform/aardvark.docs/README.md

 # Publications

-Many of Aardvark's core concepts have been peer-reviewed and published at major conferences.
+Many of Aardvark's core concepts have been peer-reviewed by experts in their fields and published at major scientific conferences.

 [[1]] Georg Haaser, Harald Steinlechner, Stefan Maierhofer, and Robert F. Tobler.
 2015. **An incremental rendering VM**.
 In Proceedings of the 7th Conference on High-Performance Graphics (HPG '15), Stephen Spencer (Ed.).
 ACM, New York, NY, USA, 51-60.